plone/training/docs/mastering-plone/about_mastering.md

 : If not gardening she is developing with Python, Svelte and ReactJS.
   Katja is active member of teams Volto, documentation and training.
-  Together with Philip, she lifted the Plone Classic Training to Plone 6.
+  She lifted the Plone Classic Training to Plone 6.
   With a background in mathematical logics she turned towards web development and runs the web agency [Rohberg](https://rohberg.ch/) in Zurich.
   She dedicates herself especially to enthralling user experience and search assistance.